For most skaters who come through the National Team Development Program, hockey was love at first sight.

 After a bit of reassurance, however, Leddy stepped back on the ice, and quickly built a remarkable hockey resume.
 At the age of 13, the Fairfield, Connecticut native was a member of the Mid Fairfield Jr. Rangers that won the prestigious Quebec International Pee-Wee Hockey Tournament in 2017.

-The 6-0 defenseman then took his talents an hour north of Fairfield to Avon Old Farms School, a school in Avon, Connecticut known for producing some of the National Hockey League’s most notable skaters, like Cam Atkinson, Nick Bonino and Jonathan Quick.
+The 6-0 defenseman then took his talents an hour north of Fairfield to Avon Old Farms School, a school in Connecticut known for producing some of the National Hockey League’s most notable skaters, including Cam Atkinson, Nick Bonino and Jonathan Quick.

 Leddy excelled with the Winged Beavers during the 2019-20 season, but when the chance to represent his country presented itself, the choice was easy.